 Youth Olympic Games

-After a dazzling inaugural edition staged by Singapore in 2010, Nanjing (CHN) will host the second edition of the Summer Youth Olympic Games from August 16-28, 2014.
+After a dazzling inaugural edition staged by Singapore in 2010, Nanjing (CHN) successfully hosted the second edition of the Summer Youth Olympic Games from August 16-28, 2014.

 With diving and swimming events on the programme, the YOG gather the best athletes aged 14 to 18 years old from more than 200 National Olympic Committees to celebrate the values of sport, cultural exchange and education.

-YOG Nanjing 2014: Egypt's Ahmed cruises to victory in 800m free
+YOG Nanjing 2014: Egypt's Akram cruises to victory in 800m free

 "This race was awesome, the second half was absolutely amazing!
 My strategy was to stay behind [leader Polish Jacek Wojdak] for the whole race and catch up in the last 200m."